Quick Integration of Live Chatroom

 RongCoreClient.init(context, appKey, initOption);

-• Singapore Data Center Navi Server Address: nav.sg-light-edge.com (primary), nav-b.sg-light-edge.com (backup)
+- Singapore Data Center Navi Server addresses: nav.sg-light-edge.com (primary), nav-b.sg-light-edge.com (backup)

 Step 3: Add Message Listener

-The app needs to receive messages and notifications through the message listener provided by the SDK.
+Your app needs to receive messages and notifications through the message listener provided by the SDK.
 The current user will receive all types of messages through this listener.
-It is recommended to register the message listener during the app's lifecycle.
+We recommend registering the message listener throughout the app's lifecycle.

 RongCoreClient.addOnReceiveMessageListener(